 - The word is an inflection which was defined in the same entry as the base word.

-- The word is a derived word (-ly, -ness or -er/or) which was not defined in a separate entry.
+- The word is a derived word (usually ending with -ly, -ness or -er/or) which was not defined in a separate entry.

 - The word appeared in a list of undefined words with a common prefix, such as un- or re-.